-- 13.6.1 The above indicators can also be indicators of CSE, as can children who: - (a) have older boyfriends - (b) suffer sexually transmitted infections or become pregnant - 13.7 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
-It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 13.8 Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health.

-13.9 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
+- 17.4.5.1 Those listed above - 17.4.5.2 Children who have older boyfriends/girlfriends - 17.4.5.3 suffer sexually transmitted infections or become pregnant - 17.4.5.4 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
+It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 17.4.5.5 Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 17.4.5.6 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
 All concerns are reported immediately to the DSL.
 Staff must always act on any concerns that a child is suffering from or is at risk of criminal or sexual exploitation.

-14 County Lines
+18.0 County Lines

-- 14.1 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs around the country using dedicated mobile phone lines.
-Children and vulnerable adults are exploited to move, store and sell drugs and money, with offenders often using coercion, intimidation, violence and weapons to ensure compliance of victims. - 14.2 County lines exploitation can occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child.
-This power imbalance can be due to the same range of factors set out at paragraph 10.1 of this policy. - 14.3 Children can be targeted and recruited into county lines in a number of locations, including schools and colleges.
-Indicators of county lines include those indicators set out at 10.3 of this policy, with the main indicator being missing episodes from home and/or school. - 14.4 Additional specific indicators that may be present where a child is criminally exploited include children who: - · go missing and are subsequently found in areas away from home - have been the victim or perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - are found in accommodation with which they have no connection or in a hotel room where there is drug activity - · owe a 'debt bond' to their exploiters - · have their bank accounts used to facilitate drug dealing.
+- 18.1 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs around the country using dedicated mobile phone lines.
+Children and vulnerable adults are exploited to move, store and sell drugs and money, with offenders often using coercion, intimidation, violence and weapons to ensure compliance of victims. - 18.2 County lines exploitation can occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child.
+This power imbalance can be due to the same range of factors set out at paragraph 17.0 of this policy. - 18.3 Children can be targeted and recruited into county lines in a number of locations, including schools and colleges.
+Indicators of county lines include those indicators set out at 17.0 of this policy, with the main indicator being missing episodes from home and/or school. - 18.4 Additional specific indicators that may be present where a child is criminally exploited include children who: - 18.4.1 go missing and are subsequently found in areas away from home 18.4.2 have been the victim or perpetrator of serious violence (e.g. knife crime)

-14.5 All staff are aware of indicators that children are at risk from or experiencing criminal exploitation.
+- 18.4.3 are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - 18.4.4 are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - 18.4.5 are found in accommodation with which they have no connection or in a hotel room where there is drug activity - 18.4.6 owe a 'debt bond' to their exploiters - 18.4.7 have their bank accounts used to facilitate drug dealing. - 18.5 All staff are aware of indicators that children are at risk from or experiencing criminal exploitation.
 The main indicator is increased absence during which time the child may have been trafficked for the purpose of transporting drugs or money.

-15 Sharing nudes and semi-nudes
+19.0 Sharing nudes and semi-nudes